kashifsoofi/blog-code-samples/gtk4-rust-counter-app/README.md

 At this moment it would print `Hello, world!`.

 ## Application
-Lets start by creating GTK Application and connting to `activate` event of the Application.
+Lets start by creating GTK Application and connecting to `activate` event of the Application.
 We will create a method `build_ui` to create a window and display it.

 ```rust
 use gtk::prelude::*;